AngieV/UdacityMWS-Stage2/README.md

 4. In the terminal run 'gulp sync' to  have BrowserSync serve the app on localhost:8000 or other available port.

-5. With your server running, visit the site: `http://localhost:8000` (or other available port) and explore the app.
+5. With your server running, visit the site: `http://localhost:8000` (or other available port*) and explore the app.

+*Runs on 8001 on my environment